No EMTA Bus Service on Labor Day - NewsBreak

 explore venango

-CHERRYTREE TWP., Pa.
-(EYT) – A Titusville woman was injured after her vehicle struck a ditch in Cherrytree Township on Wednesday afternoon.
-According to Franklin-based State Police, the crash occurred along State Route 27 (Meadville Road), in Cherrytree Township, Venango County, around 1:54 p.m. on Wednesday, September 7.
-Police...
+CORNPLANTER TWP., Pa.
+(EYT) – An Oil City man was injured and taken to a nearby hospital following a head-on collision in Cornplanter Township on Friday afternoon.
+According to Franklin-based State Police, the crash occurred around 4:10 p.m. on Friday, September 2, along Rouseville Road, in Cornplanter Township, Venango County.

 YOU MAY ALSO LIKE